Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Methodology

 where the mean function $m(x)$ is the expectation of $\delta(x)$; the covariance or kernel function $k(x, x')$ dictates the covariance between the values of function $\delta$ at two locations $x$ and $x'$.

-In this work it is assumed that the low-fidelity model is explicitly calibrated beforehand with best available information (but not against high-fidelity simulation results) to eliminate any bias over the entire input parameter domain, and thus a zero mean function $m(x) =0$ is used.
+In this work it is assumed that the low-fidelity model is explicitly calibrated beforehand with the best available information (but not against high-fidelity simulation results) to eliminate any bias over the entire input parameter domain, and thus a zero mean function $m(x) =0$ is used.
+Note that the zero mean function represents the prior of model discrepancy without information from high-fidelity results and can be corrected by incorporating high-fidelity data through Bayesian updating.
+We also can assign the prior $m(x)$ with a polynomial function, but it means that more hyperparameters are to be inferred, which requires more data from the expensive high-fidelity CFD simulations.
 Assuming $\delta(x)$ is a smooth function over most part of the parameter domain, the following kernel function is chosen, i.e.,

 where $| \cdot |$ denotes Euclidean norm, $\sigma_f$ determines the overall magnitude of the variance, and $l$ is the length scale. $\sigma_f$ and $l$ are referred to as hyperparameters.
-This kernel function is stationary in that the covariance between two points only depends on their distances and not on their specific locations, i.e., $k(x-x') = k(|x-x'|)$.
-While this may not be a good assumption in some cases as pointed out in Section~\ref{S:obj}, it can be a reasonable choice when only a small amount of data is available, and it is thus adopted in the proof-of-concept study.
-More sophisticated kernel functions are possible~\cite{williams2006gaussian,gramacy2008bayesian, xiong2007non, ba2012composite}, but this issue is beyond the scope of this work.
-Investigations of using non-stationary kernel functions are in progress and will be published separately.
+This kernel function is stationary in that the covariance between two points only depends on their distances and not on their specific locations.
+While this may not be a good assumption in some cases, it can be a reasonable choice when only a small amount of data are available, and it is thus adopted in the present study.
+More sophisticated, possibly non-stationary, kernel functions are possible~\cite{williams2006gaussian,gramacy2008bayesian}, but this issue is beyond the scope of this work.